pixel

 KINESTHETIC LEARNING STYLE

-It means that you are a hands on learner.
-You learn more from manipulating and touching materials, actually physically doing something.
-You do better with being tactile, to getting your hands on and into things.
+Kinesthetic learners or tactile learners are also known as hands on learner.
+They learn more from manipulating and touching materials, actually physically doing something.
+A kinesthetic learner does better with being tactile, to getting your hands on and into things.
 The percentage of people who are kinesthetic learners is low, around 10% (depending on who you ask) but I am not sure that number is correct.
 I think that we are confusing what we see in some children and label them incorrectly (not that I truly believe in living by these lables, but they can help from time to time).
 Our kinethetic children are not going to learn best by seeing or hearing (though their visual learning will be stronger than auditory).

 What sets kinesthetic learners apart from other students?